-Family and friends of Kimbros have created a wondeful little community centered around this timeless juke joint.
-Some of the talent who have graced the stage include: Ween, John Prine, Cowboy Jack Clement, Leo “Bud” Welch, Emmylou Harris, Pokey LaFarge, Ivan and Alyosha, Alex Marley, The Steeldrivers, Rodney Crowell, Pokey LaFarge, Regi Wooten, Mary Gauthier, Walter Egan, Lydia Loveless, Tristen, Ex-NFL bruiser Kyle Turley, Shannon "Law Dawg" Lawson, Roger Cook, Nanci Griffith, Ron Block, Joshua Black Wilkins, Sweethearts of the Rodeo, Kenny Vaughn, Shawn Camp, Phil Keaggy and King Billy.
+Family and friends of Kimbros have created a wonderful community centered around this timeless juke joint.
+Some of the talent who have graced the stage include: Ween, Leon Russell, Vince Gill, John Prine, Wynonna Judd, Lilly Hiatt, Cowboy Jack Clement, Leo “Bud” Welch, Emmylou Harris, Pokey LaFarge, Kingfish, Ivan and Alyosha, Alex Marley, The Steeldrivers, Rodney Crowell, Regi Wooten, Mary Gauthier, Walter Egan, Lydia Loveless, Tristen, Ex-NFL bruiser Kyle Turley, Shannon "Law Dawg" Lawson, Roger Cook, Nanci Griffith, Ron Block, Joshua Black Wilkins, Sweethearts of the Rodeo, Kenny Vaughn, Shawn Camp, Phil Keaggy and King Billy.

 In addition to incredible music, Kimbro's also offers a fantastic menu of homemade foods from specialty salads to gourmet burgers, delicious sandwiches and fantastic sides.
 It also features more than 30 different varieties of imported and domestic beer and draft options are all made by local brewers including Turtle Anarchy.
 Kimbros also has a complete wine selection, mimosas, sangria and ciders.

 The Legendary Kimbros is located at 214 South Margin Street in The District of Downtown Franklin.